terceiro/chake/README.md

 `rake converge:thunderbolt`, or the special target `rake local`.

-When converging all nodes, `chake` will skip nodes that are declared with the `local://` backend and whose hostname does not match the hostname  in the declaration.
+When converging all nodes, `chake` will skip nodes that are declared with the `local://` connection and whose hostname does not match the hostname  in the declaration.
 For example:

 ```yaml